 The rules of the LCTS scheme divide the persons who can claim support into various classes.
 The classes or groups are set by Central Government for pensioners and the classes or groups for working age applicants are set by the Council.
-The following section shows the classes that are to in place from 1st April 2013:

-The draft LCTS scheme for working age persons
+The LCTS scheme for working age persons